coralogix/terraform-coralogix-aws/modules/firehose/README.md

 ### Log Dynamic Values Table

 For `application_name` and/or `subsystem_name` to be set dynamically in relation to their `integrationType` resource (e.g. CloudWatch_JSON's loggroup names, EksFargate's k8s namespace name).
-The source's pre-defined `var` has to be mapped as a string literal.
+The source's pre-defined `var` has to be mapped as a string literal to the `integrationType`'s source:

 * `logGroup` (for CloudWatch LogGroup names in _CloudWatch_JSON_ & _CloudWatch_CloudTrail_)
 * `kubernetesNamespaceName` (kubernetes.namespace_name log field in _EksFargate_)